Rita Hayworth: Edward Charles Judson

-In 1936, at age 18, Hayworth married Edward C. Judson, an oilman turned promoter who was more than twice her age.
+In 1936, at age 18, Hayworth married Edward C. Judson, an oilman turned promoter who was 23 years older than her.
 They married in Las Vegas.
 Judson, who helped launch her acting career, was a shrewd businessman, but domineering.
-"He helped me with my career", Hayworth conceded after they divorced, adding "and helped himself to my money."
-She alleged that Judson compelled her to transfer a considerable amount of her property to him, and she promised to pay him $12,000 under threats that he would do her "great bodily harm".
+"He helped me with my career", Hayworth conceded after they divorced, adding "and helped himself to my money".
+She alleged that Judson compelled her to transfer much of her property to him, and she promised to pay him $12,000 under threats that he would do her "great bodily harm".

 Hayworth filed for divorce from him on February 24, 1942, with a complaint of cruelty.
 She noted to the press that his work took him to Oklahoma and Texas while she lived and worked in Hollywood.
 Judson was as old as her father, who was enraged by the marriage, which caused a rift between Hayworth and her parents until the divorce.
 Judson had failed to tell Hayworth before they married that he had previously been married twice.
 When she left him, she had no money.